welcome to the mayan ruins website .

 If you visit here in March, please drive slowly on the road to the site.
 The area is filled with thousands of iridescent blue butterflies migrating across the fields and road.
 Step out of your car and be surrounded.
 It’s quite an experience.

 Dzibanche is located off Highway 186 about 52 miles/83 km west of Chetumal.
 Turn north at kilometer 58 towards the town of Morocoy.
-It is past the town, about 16 miles/25 kms from the turnoff.
+The site is past the town, about 16 miles/25 kms from the Highway 186 turnoff.

 HOURS: 9 A.M-3 P.M